SHNITSEL/shnitsel.github.io/_site/tools/docs/_build/_sources/accessors/da_accessors.rst.txt

 ==========================

 Each of the following functions can be used in an object-oriented style thanks to :py:mod:`xarray`'s accessor mechanism.
-The class :py:class:`shnitsel.xarray.DAShnitselAccessor` is registered as an accessor upon import of :py:mod:`shnitsel.xarray`, which means that it is instatiated as the ``sh`` property of every :py:class:`xarray.DataArray`.
+The class :py:class:`shnitsel._generated_accessors.DataArrayAccessor` is registered as an accessor upon import of :py:mod:`shnitsel.xarray`, which means that it is instatiated as the ``sh`` property of every :py:class:`xarray.DataArray`.